WC2026: How often do Favourites win World Cup Matches?

 How often do Favourites win World Cup Matches?

-When looking back at past world cup tournaments, one question that is often asked is how reliable are the favourites?
-As a combination, the last five tournaments have seen 55% of the favourites winning matches but it does seem to change from tournament to tournament.
+When looking back at past World Cup tournaments, one question that is often asked is how reliable are the favourites?
+As a whole, the last five tournaments have seen 55% of favourites win matches, but this does seem to vary from tournament to tournament.

-There are sixty-four games at each tournament, forty-eight during the group stages and then the remaining sixteen knock-out games.
-The 2006 tournament was a bumper year when 45 matches were won by favourites, a massive 66% and the lowest was in 2014 with just 50% of favourites winning.
+There are 64 games at each tournament: 48 during the group stages, and the remaining 16 knock-out games.
+The 2006 tournament was a bumper year when 45 matches were won by favourites, a massive 66%, and the lowest was in 2014 with just 50% of favourites winning.

 • 2006: 66% (42-64)